psychemedia/eurydice-resources/resources/inquest.md

 A Juror: Had you a sufficient quantity of ballast on board?— A great portion of our ballast was water.

 The Coroner : Which was being consumed during the voyage ? — Yes

-Do you kuow whether there waa a large quantity of water in her on Sunday afternoon before this happened ?— No, I cannot tell.
+Do you kuow whether there was a large quantity of water in her on Sunday afternoon before this happened ?— No, I cannot tell.

 The Foreman : You had not been put on shor allowance of water ?— No.

 The Coroner: Were the guns or stores displaced previously ? —No ; not that I kuow of.